shrutirathi1125/Netflix_SQL_Project/README.md

 	release_year >= EXTRACT(YEAR FROM CURRENT_DATE) - 10;
 ```

+**Objective:** Count the number of movies featuring specific actor in the last 10 years (e.g., Salman Khan).

 ### Q.14) Find the Top 10 Actors who have appeared in the highest number of movies produced in India.